lib64hardcoded/PdDocs/docs/info-price.md

     **Attention**!
 This video was recorded when the Prodomo project version was **5.3.0**.
 In the meantime, there is a chance that some changes may have occurred.
 Please consult the change log/test client.

-	> Video will be available in a few days!
+	> Video will be available tomorrow.

 ??? example "Server & Client Defines"